-- (i) Inbound services: this segment includes customer hotline services and built-in secretarial services, a personalized message taking services. - (ii) Outbound services: this segment includes telesales services and market research services. - (iii) RF-SIM business: this segment includes (a) the research and development, production and sales of RF-SIM products; (b) licensing of the RF-SIM operation rights in markets other than Hong Kong and Macau; and (c) research and development and technology transfer of CA-SIM application rights to customers.
+- CRMS business: this segment includes (a) inbound services which include customer hotline services and built-in secretarial services, a personalised massage taking services; and (b) outbound services which include telesales services and market research services. - (ii) RF-SIM business: this segment includes (a) research and development, production and sales of RF-SIM products; (b) licensing of the RF-SIM operation rights in markets other than Hong Kong and Macao; and (c) research and development and technology transfer of CA-SIM application rights to customers. - (iii) PIMS business: this segment includes sales of PIMS products.